Cook Children's Neuroblastoma program is a leader in providing diagnosis and treatment for patients with neuroblastoma.

 An uncommon symptom is called the opsoclonus-myoclonus-ataxia syndrome or "dancing eyes, dancing feet."
 In this situation, the child has irregular, rapid eye movements (opsoclonus), twitch-like muscle spasms (myoclonus), and appears uncoordinated when standing or walking (ataxia).
 He or she may also have trouble speaking.

-- A complete medical history of your child including illnesses, environmental and genetic risk factor, what symptoms your child has had and for how long
+A complete medical history of your child will be taken, including illnesses, environmental and genetic risk factors, what symptoms your child has had, and for how long.
+Additional tests may include:

 - A thorough physical exam

 - Blood tests, including complete blood count (CBC)